 - Unauthorized Interception: The embedding of a third-party tracker allows the vendor (the third party) to secretly “eavesdrop” on this communication in transit, violating CIPA’s all-party consent rule.

-This litigation strategy is gaining traction, backed by plaintiff’s firms like Tauler Smith and Swigart Law Group, which are filing legitimate claims.
+This litigation strategy is gaining traction, backed by plaintiff’s firms like Tauler Smith and Vivek Shah, which are filing legitimate claims.
 Defendants who choose to litigate these cases without a strong consent defense are facing adverse rulings and significant statutory exposure of $5,000 per violation.
 The underlying issue in these losses is a simple failure in fundamental compliance: the absence of proper privacy software and notification.

 Shah’s History: A Pattern of Litigation